delucis/v3.chrisswithinbank.net/bio/index.md

 Ensemble, Trio Atem, and Yarn/Wire, amongst many others.

 In addition to my compositional work, I have worked as a teaching assistant to Profs.
-Claire Chase, George Lewis, and Hans Tutschku, covering improvised and experimental music, studio composition, and collaborative creative practice.
+Claire Chase, Chaya Czernowin, George Lewis, and Hans Tutschku, covering improvised and experimental music, studio composition, and collaborative creative practice.
 I developed [a suite of pedagogical tools][264] for teaching creative audio programming and have worked regularly as a technical assistant to the composer Clara Iannotta.
 Fall 2018 saw the publication of [a special issue of _CR: The